evias/nem-nodejs-bot/README.md

 Only WRITE features need your Private Key, change the "mode" config to "read" or "write" or "both" to enable/disable read and write.
 This allows deploying read-only bots which don't need your Private Key and can be addressed through an easy HTTP API.

-For installation, first install the dependencies of this package.
+For a local installation, first install the dependencies of this package.
 Using the terminal works as follows:
 ```
     $ cd /path/to/this/clone
     $ npm install